DataBiosphere/data-portal/content/community-update/community-update/dcp-updates.md

 #### November 11, 2021

 ### Release Highlights
-* The DCP team has reanalyzed the first of the DCP 1.0 Smart-seq2 projects (["Single cell RNA sequencing of multiple myeloma II](https://data.humancellatlas.org/explore/projects/0c3b7785-f74d-4091-8616-a68757e4c2a8)).
+* The DCP team has reanalyzed the first of the DCP 1.0 Smart-seq2 projects ([Single cell RNA sequencing of multiple myeloma II](https://data.humancellatlas.org/explore/projects/0c3b7785-f74d-4091-8616-a68757e4c2a8)).
 Cell-by-gene matrices are available on the project page and were produced with the latest [Smart-seq Multi-Sample pipeline](https://data.humancellatlas.org/pipelines/smart-seq2-workflow) for uniform analysis.
-* Contributor-generated matrices are available for the project ["Single-nucleus cross-tissue molecular reference maps to decipher disease gene function."](https://data.humancellatlas.org/explore/projects/31887183-a72c-4308-9eac-c6140313f39c) which is associated with a Human Cell Atlas [preprint publication](https://www.biorxiv.org/content/10.1101/2021.07.19.452954v1).
+* Contributor-generated matrices are available for the project [Single-nucleus cross-tissue molecular reference maps to decipher disease gene function.](https://data.humancellatlas.org/explore/projects/31887183-a72c-4308-9eac-c6140313f39c) which is associated with a Human Cell Atlas [preprint publication](https://www.biorxiv.org/content/10.1101/2021.07.19.452954v1).
-* New raw data has been added for the project ["Defining human mesenchymal and epithelial heterogeneity in response to oral inflammatory disease."](https://data.humancellatlas.org/explore/projects/783c9952-a4ae-4106-a6ce-56f20ce27f88) as part of the [HCA Oral & Craniofacial Biological Network](https://www.humancellatlas.org/biological-networks/).
+* New raw data has been added for the project [Defining human mesenchymal and epithelial heterogeneity in response to oral inflammatory disease.](https://data.humancellatlas.org/explore/projects/783c9952-a4ae-4106-a6ce-56f20ce27f88) as part of the [HCA Oral & Craniofacial Biological Network](https://www.humancellatlas.org/biological-networks/).
-* The first onychofibroblasts dataset has been added to the DCP as part of the project ["Single cell RNAseq of human nail unit defines RSPO4 onychofibroblasts and SPINK6 nail epithelium"](https://data.humancellatlas.org/explore/projects/bd7104c9-a950-490e-9472-7d41c6b11c62).
+* The first onychofibroblasts dataset has been added to the DCP as part of the project [Single cell RNAseq of human nail unit defines RSPO4 onychofibroblasts and SPINK6 nail epithelium](https://data.humancellatlas.org/explore/projects/bd7104c9-a950-490e-9472-7d41c6b11c62).
-* New patch-seq data is available in the project ["Cryopreservation and post-thaw characterization of dissociated human islet cells"](https://data.humancellatlas.org/explore/projects/8559a8ed-5d8c-4fb6-bde8-ab639cebf03c).
+* New patch-seq data is available in the project [Cryopreservation and post-thaw characterization of dissociated human islet cells](https://data.humancellatlas.org/explore/projects/8559a8ed-5d8c-4fb6-bde8-ab639cebf03c).
 * A content description for contributor- and DCP-generated matrices is now available on each Data Portal project's matrix download page.
 * The submitted and last updated dates are added to the projects list and Data Portal Explore page.
 We will make this sortable by this field in a future release.
 * New and updated projects for the latest DCP Platform release are now indicated next to the project name on the Explore page (as shown below).